g-roch/pqeid-nimbus-jose-jwt/README.md

   Signing and Encryption (JOSE) (note, support for XC20P only)
 * draft-irtf-cfrg-xchacha-03 - XChaCha: eXtended-nonce ChaCha and
   AEAD_XChaCha20_Poly1305
+* draft-ietf-jose-fully-specified-algorithms-02 - Fully-Specified Algorithms
+  for JOSE and COSE

 ## System requirements and dependencies